dtm-labs/dtm/README-en.md

 [中文版](https://github.com/yedf/dtm/blob/main/README.md)

-# a golang distributed transaction manager
+# A golang distributed transaction manager
 DTM is the first golang open source distributed transaction project.
 It elegantly resolve the problem of execution out of order.
 In the microservice architecture, a high-performance and easy-to-use distributed transaction solution is provided.

-## characteristic
+## Characteristic

 * Stable and reliable
   + Tested in the production environment, unit test coverage is over 90%